iSECPartners/scout/README.md

 ## Description

-'''NOTE:''' Due to API changes, this software no longer works on modern AWS.
+_NOTE:_ Due to API changes, this software no longer works on modern AWS.
 Please see [Scout2](https://github.com/iSECPartners/Scout2) for a modern equivalent.